ibm-cloud-docs/cephaas/data-security.md

 ## Deleting your data
 {: #data-delete}

-If you no longer need a specific resource such as volume, host, S3 object credential or encryption keys, you can delete it any time as long as it is not mapped to any other data.
+If you no longer need a specific resource such as volume, host, S3 object credential, or encryption keys, you can delete it anytime as long as it is not mapped to any other data.
 For example, you can delete a block storage volume only when it is not mapped to a host and vice versa.

 To delete the data, see the following documentation.